-Get ready for two long walks and 45 places to stop and admire.
+Get ready for the ultimate Helsinki city walks: Two long walks and 45 places to stop and admire.
 Helsinki, the capital of Finland, is a really nice town with plenty of attractions.
 In addition we were awarded with bright and warm weather during our spring visit.

 Helsinki, or Helsingfors, is the capital of Finland.
 The city centre is situated on the mainland but it consists also of a number of islands and islets in the Gulf of Finland.
 The population is almost 650,000 but double that number in the larger metropolitan area.